kene111/QueryDB/README.md

 # QueryDB
-This is a get started mini-project I used to get famailiar with obtaining data from web platforms for the purpose of analysis.
+This is a get started mini-project I used to get famailiar with obtaining data from web platforms using SQLAlchemy for the purpose of analysis.

 database : PostgreSQL